aws-samples/micro-frontend-using-polyglot-javascript-frameworks/README.md

 #### v: <u> Use the mounted component in the React Container </u>

-Use the mounted component in the container application in the <i>/react-container-app/src/components/container/index.tsx</i> file
+Use the mounted component within the container application in the <i>/react-container-app/src/components/container/index.tsx</i> file

 ![angular-charts-app-in-react-container](/additional-assets/angular-charts-app-in-react-container.png)